pnewstein/napari-3d-counter/README.md

 ### Change appearance of a cell type

 Changes to the name or edge color of a points layer will be reflected in the previously added points, as well as the GUI.
+Features that are editable in this way include:
+    - face color
+    - edge color
+    - symbol
+    - size

 https://github.com/pnewstein/napari-3d-counter/assets/30813691/6c495270-d4c4-473e-9091-8d2e0f8e2764